-Jessica is a Senior Research Officer with the Child Family Community Australia (CFCA) information exchange.
+Jessica is a Senior Research Officer in the Family Policy and Practice Research team.

 Sexting: What does the research say?